UoA-eResearch/coastal-monitoring-system/README.md

 # coastal-change-detection

 ## Installation
-Packages and dependencies handled by conda and mamba.
-Recommended that mamba is installed instead of conda but this worked with conda installed.
+Packages and dependencies handled by Miniforge.
+Check [here](https://github.com/conda-forge/miniforge) for help installing Miniforge.

-`conda install mamba -n base -c conda-forge`
+To install dependencies for this repository create a new environment with the following command:

-`mamba env create --file nzcc.yml`
+`conda create --name coastal-monitoring --file requirements.txt`